 A

 SMILE uses only a femtosecond laser and removes a lenticule without creating a corneal flap.
-LASIK creates a flap and applies excimer laser, carrying risks of flap-related complications (dislocation, folds, epithelial ingrowth, etc.).
-PRK removes the epithelium and applies excimer laser, causing more postoperative pain and longer recovery.
-SMILE has less pain (similar to LASIK), no flap-related complications, and milder dry eye than LASIK.
-The incidence of postoperative ectasia is also lower than LASIK (11 vs. 90 per 100,000 eyes), with biomechanical advantages 2).
-The indication range is within spherical equivalent of 10 D (myopia ≤10 D, astigmatism ≤3 D), which is slightly narrower than LASIK (myopia, hyperopia, astigmatism) 1).
+LASIK creates a flap and applies an excimer laser, carrying risks of flap-related complications (displacement, folds, epithelial ingrowth, etc.).
+PRK removes the epithelium and applies an excimer laser, causing more postoperative pain and longer recovery.
+SMILE has less pain (similar to LASIK), avoids LASIK flap-specific complications, and dry eye is milder than with LASIK.
+The incidence of postoperative ectasia is also lower than LASIK (11 vs. 90 per 100,000 eyes), offering biomechanical advantages 2).
+The indication range is up to spherical equivalent of 10 D (myopia ≤10 D, astigmatism ≤3 D), which is slightly narrower than LASIK (myopia, hyperopia, astigmatism) 1).

 The following may occur 1–3 days after surgery.
 They usually resolve within a few days.